Updated on September 21st, 2025 Posted In: Gardening Know How

 I planted a young silver birch in the far corner of my garden about two years ago.

 Wayne advises me to do ‘formative pruning’.
-This is suitable for young trees in their first few years.

 ‘When a tree’s really young, you can remove branches you don’t want.
 And you’re only making small wounds,’ he says.
 These heal better and don’t leave marks.